scarborough-courtney/ohimanual/tutorials/regional_file_system.md

 *Note that on a Mac, launch_App.command is how to run the Toolbox App by double-clicking, and on a PC, launchApp.bat is the correct file to double-click.*

-### layers.csv

- + **citation:** is for book-keeping purposes, indicating where to find further information about the layer from the supplemental information of the 2012 Nature publication.

 ### scenario.R
 scenario.R is a script in R that identifies which data layers and models should be used to calculate OHI scores using the Toolbox App.
 This combination of data layers, models, and all supporting files are called a <U+2018>scenario<U+2019>.
 Currently, the default scenario is using Global 2013 assessment files, and is the folder within ohi-global, called eez2013.